About

 In summer 2020, Inch Cape secured approval to increase its generation capacity to up to one gigawatt (GW) from around 700 MW.
 This means the project can utilise the latest technology to maximise wind farm efficiency within the parameters of its existing consent.

 The consented project was awarded a Contract for Difference in the 2022 auction round and is now progressing towards full construction.
 In October 2023, its onshore enabling works were completed in readiness for the main civil engineering works which started in early 2024.
+There is visible progress now at the onshore substation site in Cockenzie, East Lothian as the key structures take shape, as well as at Wallsend, near Newcastle where the offshore substation and its jacket foundation are well advanced.
 The project is awaiting financial close before the start of full construction.

 Benefits and opportunities